A recent article in the Journal of Rheumatology:

 Kind, encouraging teachers throughout the world often say that there’s no such thing as a stupid question.
 These extraordinarily compassionate educators are lying.
 Yes, it matters.

 I’m a Web enthusiast who sees a lot of value in lots of online collaborative efforts.
-There are absolutely places and uses for the wisdom of the crowd– but to hear some people talk about apomediation, you’d think the wisdom of the crowd could replace the judgement of experts.
+There are absolutely places and uses for the wisdom of crowds– but to hear some people talk about apomediation, you’d think the wisdom of crowds could replace the judgement of experts.

 “For example, Internet users could provide ratings or recommendations based on their own experiences to judge the quality and relevance of health information.”